NREL/HPC/docs/Documentation/Development/Build_Tools/git.md

     git push origin main
     ```

-??? note "Revert to a previous commit"
+??? note "Revert a commit"
     You can use `git revert` to remove unwanted changes.
     Find the hash of the commit that you need to undo:
     `git log`